Atem18/atemlire/_drafts/2018-09-16-how-to-create-and-host-a-personnal-website-in-less-than-5-minutes.md

 Well, you are in the right place.

-Today, we will learn about Jekyll, Forestry, Docker, Travis CI and Datadog.
+Today, we will learn about Jekyll, Forestry and AWS.

-Please be advice that it's not a step by step tutorial, you are encouraged to read the dockerfile and docker-compose files, but a tour of the technologies that I used to create my personal website.

-Be ready, it starts now !

 # Jekyll